laenzlinger/go-midi-rtp/README.md

 The project depends on [zeroconf](https://github.com/grandcat/zeroconf) to support service discovery with mDSN

+## TODO

 WARNING: THIS IMPLEMENTATION IS INCOMPLETE AND WORK IN PROGRESS

+The implementation is planned to continue with the following tasks

+## Act as session listener
+* Decode receiver feedbak
+* Support journal
+* Support receiving midi payload
+* Support mulitple commands in one message

+## Act as session initiator
+* initiate a new connection to a remote session